gnosis/dex-research/dFusion/dFusion.rst

 Hence, we provide both volumes.

 Furthermore, for the feasibility of the fraud proofs, intermediate state-hashes need to be provided.
-Intermediate state-hashes are a mixture of temporary variables for the order processing ( such as current trader utility and total buyVolume - sellVolume per token) and the intemediate state root hashes.
+Intermediate state-hashes are a mixture of temporary variables for the order processing (such as current trader utility and total buyVolume - sellVolume per token) and the intermediate state root hashes.

 .. image:: intermediate-state-hash.png